chiteroman/FrameworkPatch/README.md

 ...
 ```

 Open this project in Android Studio and change EC and RSA keys, you must provide keybox private keys.
-Compile as release and copy classes.dex file.

-Use baksmali to decompile it and add to latest classesX folder.
+Build project as release-build.

+Using 7zip, extract classes.dex from the project release .apk file.

+Rename extracted classes.dex to classesX.dex where X is (the number of .dex files in framework/ directory) + 1.

+Copy renamed classesX.dex into framework/ directory.

-Using 7zip recompile as .zip all framework/ files **without** compression.
+Using 7zip, add all framework/ files to .zip archive **without** compression (Compression level: 0 - Store).

-After you have the framework.zip use zipalign:
+After you have the framework.zip, use zipalign:
 ```
 zipalign -f -p -v -z 4 framework.zip framework.jar
 ```